Our services – for boards, for leaders, for organisations

 - Time & cost efficient – the evaluation process is designed to make the minimum demands on the valuable time of Board members.
 Background and factual paper-based information is provided by the Board Secretary to ensure that the limited time spent interviewing each Board member is focused on the issues of highest significance

 - Collaborative and constructive – we focus on providing feedback and advice to the whole Board in a way which will enable it to improve its own performance.
 Feedback needs to be handled sensitively and improvement plans need to be pragmatic and easy to implement.
 We also leave Boards with the tools to carry out their own self evaluations using the same approach in the future.

 - Compliant – we believe in the value of basing a Board evaluation on a common standard so that all key issues of good governance are covered and Directors who sit on several Boards in different sectors can use a common language when discussing Board improvement.
-The UK Governance Code is now well established amongst PLCs and we believe its principles (with some minor modification of language) can be usefully applied to Boards in other sectors too.
+The UK Governance Code is a well-established benchmark and we believe its principles can be usefully applied to Boards in other sectors, but we also work with the charities code and the cabinet office guidance as appropriate.
 If you would like to read a copy (PDF) of the code click here.

 We recently conducted a survey comparing the experience of members of public, private and 3rd sector Boards.
 It confirmed the similarity of views on what makes an effective Board across different sectors – you can read a summary of the results below.